rust-vmm/vhost-device/crates/vsock/README.md

 ## Usage

-Run the vhost-user-vsock device:
+Run the vhost-device-vsock device:
 ```
-vhost-user-vsock --guest-cid=<CID assigned to the guest> \
+vhost-device-vsock --guest-cid=<CID assigned to the guest> \
   --socket=<path to the Unix socket to be created to communicate with the VMM via the vhost-user protocol> \
   --uds-path=<path to the Unix socket to communicate with the guest via the virtio-vsock device> \
   [--tx-buffer-size=<size of the buffer used for the TX virtqueue (guest->host packets)>]
 ```
 or
 ```
-vhost-user-vsock --vm guest_cid=<CID assigned to the guest>,socket=<path to the Unix socket to be created to communicate with the VMM via the vhost-user protocol>,uds-path=<path to the Unix socket to communicate with the guest via the virtio-vsock device>[,tx-buffer-size=<size of the buffer used for the TX virtqueue (guest->host packets)>]
+vhost-device-vsock --vm guest_cid=<CID assigned to the guest>,socket=<path to the Unix socket to be created to communicate with the VMM via the vhost-user protocol>,uds-path=<path to the Unix socket to communicate with the guest via the virtio-vsock device>[,tx-buffer-size=<size of the buffer used for the TX virtqueue (guest->host packets)>]
 ```

 Specify the `--vm` argument multiple times to specify multiple devices like this:
 ```
-vhost-user-vsock \
+vhost-device-vsock \
 --vm guest-cid=3,socket=/tmp/vhost3.socket,uds-path=/tmp/vm3.vsock \
 --vm guest-cid=4,socket=/tmp/vhost4.socket,uds-path=/tmp/vm4.vsock,tx-buffer-size=32768
 ```

 Or use a configuration file:
 ```
-vhost-user-vsock --config=<path to the local yaml configuration file>
+vhost-device-vsock --config=<path to the local yaml configuration file>
 ```

 Configuration file example: